khulnasoft-lab/design.khulnasoft.com/contents/components/tabs.md

   - /regions/navigation
 ---

-Tabs are used to divide content into meaningful, related sections.
 Tabs allow users to focus on one specific view at a time while maintaining sight of all the relevant content options available.
 Each tab, when active, will reveal it's own unique content.

 ## Usage